williamcpierce/lims-demo/docs/usage.rst

 this use case) at the expense of efficiency when inserting or modifying the tree (comparatively rare).

+Electronic Lab Notebook
+^^^^^^^^^^^^
+The lab notebook view allows users to create formatted notebook entries.
+Author and creation date fields are automatically populated when creating a new entry.
+Any modification to the entry also triggers an automatic update of the last updated at/by fields.

 Audit Trail
 ^^^^^^^^^^^^
 All operations performed on any of the other tables are recorded as log entries in an audit